Bersaelor/Talks/MillionStars-Moebius-Piter/HowToFitMillionStars.md

 ![](starsBack.png)

-## How big are Ints?
+## How Big are Ints?

 * `print(Int8.max) // 127`
 * `print(Int16.max) // 32767`
 * `print(Int32.max) // 2147483647`
 * `print(Int.max) // 9223372036854775807`

-* when designing the struct we already noticed we never need more then `Int32` to fit all stars
+* when designing the struct we already noticed we never need more than `Int32` to fit all stars

 ^as we all remember Int sizes use different amount of bytes